 Check out our FAQ page for more information!

 The race course is run on roads and sidewalks throughout DeWitt, MI.
-The course is fairly flat and will start outside the DeWitt High School Track.
-All distances end on the DeWitt High School Track.
+The course is fairly flat and will start outside the DeWitt High School.
+All distances end on the path between the High School and tennis courts.

-The 10K and Half-Marathon follow the same route for 5.5 miles.
-The first 3 miles of the 10K and Half-Marathon course are a gradual downhill and are on the road.
+The 10K and Half-Marathon both start on the southwest side of the high school and follow the same route for 5.5 miles.
+The first 3 miles of the 10K and Half-Marathon course are a gradual downhill and are on the road, sidewalks and paved paths.
 Miles 3-5.5 are on the road and go around a private lake.
 At mile 5 there is a gravel path with an uphill climb.
 Miles 5 thru 6 will have both inclines and declines and is split between the road and wide sidewalks.
 The half marathon continues on to miles 6-7.5 on the sidewalk passing several of DeWitt's City Parks taking runners downhill and across the Looking Glass River and into historic downtown DeWitt.
 Miles 7.5 - 8 travels through a private wooded retreat center with miles 8-10 taking runners out into the country where for a half a mile runners will run on a dirt road.
 The last few miles are a gradual uphill.
+The finish goes past the school entrace and down to DeWitt Road, turning south.

-The 10K and Half-Marathon follow the same route for 5.5 miles.
-The first 3 miles of the 10K and Half-Marathon course are a gradual downhill and are on the road.
+The 10K and Half-Marathon both start on the southwest side of the high school and follow the same route for 5.5 miles.
+The first 3 miles of the 10K and Half-Marathon course are a gradual downhill and are on the road, sidewalks and paved paths.
 Miles 3-5.5 are on the road and go around a private lake.
 At mile 5 there is a gravel path with an uphill climb.
 Miles 5 thru 6 will have both inclines and declines and is split between the road and wide sidewalks.
+The finish goes past the school entrace and down to DeWitt Road, turning south.

-All traffic will enter from Schavey Road and Pride Drive.
-North Panther and South Panther will be closed to incoming traffic.
+All traffic will enter from Schavey Road and Pride Drive or North Panther and Herbison.
+South Panther will be closed to incoming traffic.
 All traffic is to exit via South Panther.

-From the West: Take I-69 to Exit #84 (Airport Road).
-Turn north off the exit then right (east) onto Clark Road.
+All non-local Traffic: Take I-69 to Exit #85 (DeWitt Road).
+Turn south off the exit then right (east) onto Clark Road.
 Turn left (north) onto Schavey Road.
-Enter Pride Drive on the right and follow the directions of the parking attendants.
+Enter Pride Drive on the right.

 Entry from Clark Road onto S. Panther Drive, and exiting via Pride Drive onto Schavey Road will be allowed after the last 10K or Half-Marathon racers pass that point of the race (approximately 8:45 and 9:30 respectively).